bread-modular/bread-modular/modules/16bit/code/polysynth/README.md

 ## Audio Output

-Both A1 and A2 provide the audio output after the waveforms are processed through the envelope.
+* A1 - Merged waveform of all voices processed through the envelope.
+* A2 - Merged waveforms of all voices without envelope or gate processing.
+This output contains the waveforms of all voices at all times.

 ## Gate Output